 Parents and Families

-Even after you leave your student on campus, the Student Development staff is here to serve you, the parents and families of our students, in a variety of ways.
+Even after you leave your student on campus, the Student Engagement staff is here to serve you, the parents and families of our students, in a variety of ways.
 We hope you find information and resources below helpful and we encourage you to stay in touch.

 Preparing for the Transition